otosense/slang/README.md

 # Slang: Light weight tools to build signal languages

-Slang (for "Signal Language") is a framework that provides tools to transform a signals into a structured sequences of symbols: Id est a (formal) language.
+Slang is an approach to sound/signal machine learning that takes a language-like approach too the problem.
+Here, signals are structured into annotated parts relating to eachother.
+That is, the raw stream of information is transformed into a structured stream of symbols: Id est a (formal) language.

 Humans developed systems of symbols to transmit many forms of information.
 For instance,
 - Natural spoken language, with it's words and structure (let's call it grammar without digging further into the concept).